 Jason Stephens | April 10, 2020 | Truck Accidents

-NOTE: We only handle cases involving accidents and injuries.
+NOTE: Stephens Law, PLLC only handles cases involving accidents and injuries.
 This article is for informational purposes only.
 Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship.
-We cannot help you beyond the information provided below if you have questions regarding Texas trucking regulations.
+Stephens Law, PLLC cannot help you beyond the information provided below if you have questions regarding Texas trucking regulations.

 If you work in the trucking industry in any capacity, you are required to follow the regulations set out by the Federal Motor Carrier Safety Administration (FMCSA) and other governmental bodies.
 Should you fail to do so, you may end up losing your license or having to pay a hefty fine.